 · 2018 Spring\ Logistics Management\ Logistics economic geography

 I'm currently an Associate Research Fellow in the Department of Industrial Engineering at the Shandong University.
 Before that I served as a research fellow at Department of Industrial & Systems Engineering, National University of Singapore.
 I received my B.S.
 Industrial Engineering (Management) from Shandong University of Science & Technology in 2010.
 Then, I obtained M.S. and Ph.D. degrees of Industrial Engineering (Engineering) from the Chongqing University in 2012 and 2015, respectively.

 Transportation Research Part E: Logistics and Transportation Review,

 International Journal of Production Research,

-GD Yu, WB Haskell, Y Liu, 2017, Resilient facility location against the risk of disruptions, Transportation Research Part B: Methodological,104, 82-105.
+Guodong Yu, William B Haskell & Yang Liu (2017) Resilient facility location against the risk of disruptions, Transportation Research Part B: Methodological,104, 82-105.

 Online robust vehicle routing problem under uncertainty.(with William Haskell, Yang Liu and Maged M. Dessouky)

 Natural science foundation of Shandong, Real-time routing under uncertainty and ambiguous preference, 2018-2020, PI

 Fundamental Research Funds of Shandong University, Risk-averse dynamic facility location, 2017-2019, PI

 Ministry of Education (MOE), Singapore, Academic Research Fund (AcRF) Tier 1 Grant (No. R-266000087112) , PI: William B.Haskell